ga-wdi-curriculum/angular-intro/readme.md

 Now, when we refresh in the browser, we can see the data we enter into the input displayed in realtime.

-Furthermore, in this example we bound the user's input to a property we are calling `newTodo` on our the `vm`.
+Furthermore, in this example we bound the user's input to a property we are calling `newTodo` on the `vm`.
 Why this is important is that because of Angular's two-way data binding, any property attached to the VM in the view, is also available as a property inside the controller.
 This means that we are now all set up and ready to complete our `addTodo` method in the controller.

 Moving back to our `addTodo` method in the controller, we need to grab the user input, and create a new todo from that data.